 All programming assignments in the course are to be submitted via GitHub Classroom (https://classroom.github.com).
 For this reason, each student in the class is required to obtain their own personal GitHub account.
-For information on how to obtain a GitHub account, refer to Section 1.6.
+For information on how to obtain a GitHub account, refer to Section 1.5.
 GitHub Classroom provides a means for creating private Git repositories for students that can be used for assignment submission.
 For each assignment, the instructor will send an assignment invitation URL (via email) to all of the students in the class.
 This URL can then be used by each student to gain access to their own private Git repository for assignment submission.
-For more information on how to accept an assignment invitation, see Section 1.7.
-It is important that students pay heed to notifications from GitHub related to their Git repositories in GitHub Classroom, as such notifications may contain important information regarding course assignments.
-Students who disable such notifications or direct them to email addresses that are not checked regularly for messages do so at their own risk.
+For more information on how to accept an assignment invitation, see Section 1.6.

-The contents of a Git repository for an assignment submission are not arbitrary, and must be organized in a very specific manner.
+The contents of a Git repository for an assignment submission are not arbitrary, and must be organized in very specific manner.
 A detailed description of how the contents of a repository must be organized is provided later in Section 1.3.
-The Git repository must also capture the full revision history of the software being developed, as explained in Section 1.4.